marcelotmelowork/dotfiles/README.md

     ~/.dotfiles/fresh.sh
     ```

-5. Review the `MACKUP_PATH` in `~/.dotfiles/.zshrc` and after mackup is synced with your cloud storage, restore preferences by running
+5. Review the `storage.path` in `~/.dotfiles/.mackup.cfg` and the `MACKUP_PATH` variable in `~/.dotfiles/.zshrc` and after mackup is synced with your cloud storage, restore preferences by running

     ```
     mackup restore
     ```

-6. Link the mackup .zshrc to dotfiles:

-    ```
-    ln -sf $MACKUP_PATH/.zshrc ~/.dotfiles/.zshrc
-    ```

-7. Restart your computer to finalize the process
+6. Restart your computer to finalize the process

 Your Mac is now ready to use!